thapaSujit/Real-Time-Stock-Market-Data-Streaming-Using-Kafka/README.md

-# Real-Time Stock Market Data Streaming Using Kafka
+# Real-Time Stock-Market Data Streaming Using Kafka

 This repository demonstrates a simple implementation of real-time stock market data streaming using Apache Kafka.
 The project includes a Kafka producer (`producer.py` and `producer.ipynb`) to simulate stock data generation and a Kafka consumer (`consumer.py` and `consumer.ipynb`) to receive and process the streaming data.